Robust-Wide: Robust Watermarking against Instruction-driven Image Editing: Background

 There are mainly five popular instruction-driven image editing models, which are all based on DMs.
 (1) InstructPix2Pix \cite{Brooks_2023_CVPR} performs editing in a forward pass quickly and does not require any user-drawn mask, additional images, per-example fine-tuning, or inversion.
 It is trained in an end-to-end manner, with the dataset generated by GPT-3 \cite{NEURIPS2020_1457c0d6} and Prompt2Prompt \cite{hertz2022prompt}.
 Each item in the dataset contains a source image, an editing instruction, and a subsequent edited image.
 During training, the image and instruction are regarded as conditions $c_I$ and $c_T$, respectively, while the edited image is the ground-truth output.
 Therefore, the training object is as follows: \begin{small}

 \end{small} (2) ControlNet \cite{zhang2023adding} is a dedicated framework that amplifies the capability and controllability of pre-trained T2I diffusion models by integrating spatial conditioning controls.
 Therefore, we can regard original images as spatial conditioning controls and train ControlNet on the dataset of InstructPix2Pix to realize instruction-driven image editing, which is called ControlNet-InstructPix2Pix \cite{zhang2023adding}.
 (3) Afterwards, HIVE \cite{zhang2023hive} improves InstructPix2Pix by harnessing human feedback to tackle the misalignment between editing instructions and resulting edited images.
 (4) MagicBrush \cite{zhang2023magicbrush} introduces the first large-scale and manually annotated dataset for instruction-guided real image editing and fine-tunes InstructPix2Pix on the dataset for better performance.
 (5) MGIE \cite{fu2023guiding} uses multimodal large language models to derive expressive instructions and provide explicit guidance to further improve the editing performance while maintaining the efficiency.
+Besides, there are also some popular text-driven image editing methods such as Inpainting \cite{inpaint} and DDIM Inversion \cite{mokady2023null}.
+Inpainting edits an image by masking some regions of it and then regenerates the image according to the given text.
+DDIM Inversion \cite{mokady2023null} performs the reversed DDIM sampling process conditioned on the original text caption to convert the image to its partially noised version.
+Afterwards, the edited image is acquired by denoising the noised image given the edited text caption.

-In this paper, we mainly target InstructPix2Pix, and assess the generalization of our method to ControlNet-InstructPix2Pix and MagicBrush, since these models are open-sourced and publicly available.
+In this paper, we mainly target InstructPix2Pix, and assess the generalization of our method to ControlNet-InstructPix2Pix, MagicBrush, Inpainting and DDIM Inversion based on Stable Diffusion, since these models are open-sourced and publicly available.